Mr-Msz/HomemadeHealthMonitorCovid/README.md

 ● (Based on time) Transfer the data to cloud storage by leveraging IOT

+● Compare the device with products already on the market

+● Send email alerts to people with abnormal data

 ## Progress Report (Last Update 10/04/2021)
 ### Current Progress
 #### Update - 10/04/2021